By Danielle DeSimone

 Walking through the airport, you might see the USO logo on a door to a private lounge and think – what is that?
 What is the USO and what is it doing here?
 Who can use a USO lounge?
 And are those doughnuts free?

-We’re here to break down the who, what and where of USO airport lounges and why they’re so important for our military service members.
+We’re here to break down the who, what and where of USO airport Centers and why they’re so important for our military service members.

 Who can use USO airport lounges?

-Since 1941, the USO - a charity organization - has served the active duty service members of our country’s Armed Forces, as well as their spouses and families, who are stationed around the world.
-We are one of the largest organizations dedicated to supporting the active duty Armed Forces community, rather than veterans.
+Since 1941, the USO – a nonprofit organization – has supported the people who serve in our country’s military, as well as their families, who are stationed around the world.
+We are one of the largest organizations dedicated to supporting the active-duty Armed Forces community, rather than veterans.
+As such, most of our programs, events and Centers are geared toward supporting this very specific community of those currently serving.

-However, as a nonprofit, the USO has limited space and resources.
-Our USO airport lounges and the volunteers that work in those locations cannot properly support today’s U.S. Armed Forces, as well as their families, and millions of veterans and their families, too.
+However, as a nonprofit organization, the USO has limited space and resources.
+Our USO airport Centers and the USO staff and volunteers that work in those locations cannot properly support today’s U.S. Armed Forces, as well as their families, in addition to the millions of veterans and their families, too.

-As much as the USO would like to open its doors to retirees, disabled veterans and all those who have honorably served, as a nonprofit organization, the USO must focus its efforts on serving the needs of those who need us most: U.S. Armed Forces active duty, Reserve and Guard service members, as well as their families.
+As much as the USO would like to open its doors to all those who have honorably served, as a nonprofit organization, the USO must focus its efforts on serving the needs of those who need us most: U.S. Armed Forces active duty, Reserve and Guard service members, as well as their dependents.

 USO volunteers at a USO location serve free tacos to service members.